TonyKennah/worldom/README.md

 A 2D strategy game prototype created with Python and Pygame, featuring procedural world generation and tile-based unit movement.

+## Project Purpose
+The project is a 2D strategy game prototype named "Worldom," built with Python and Pygame.
+It features procedural world generation using Perlin noise, a dynamic camera with zoom and pan, a tile-based map, A* pathfinding for unit movement, and basic unit selection and control.

 ## Features

 *   **Procedural World Generation:** Creates unique, seamlessly tileable worlds using 4D Perlin noise.
 This ensures that the wrap-around map has no visible seams, creating a truly continuous world.